Healthy Homes Assessment Waitangirua

 Waitangirua Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Waitangirua and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Waitangirua and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will be applied during the tenure of the rental property.
+• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2024